ColinSulli/TriviaTime/README.md

     -

 2. Interactivity:
-    - Each keypress uses the same image for all modes (ex: "4" always uses "FIXME" in its animation).
+    - Each keypress uses the same image for all modes (ex: "S" always uses "squiggle.gif" in its animation).
-    - Each animation of these images will be (random, deterministic?
-FIXME) and where the image is generated on the screen is random.
+    - Each animation of these images (direction, speed) will be random and where the image is generated on the screen is also random.
     - "Hit [Esc] to exit" is clearly displayed at the bottom of the page so the user can go back to the start screen without having to refresh.
-    - FIXME: mention the queue at the bottom
+    - We have also implemented a "Previous Keys Pressed" queue so if the user hits a sequence of keys that they like, they can repeat it by looking at their "history."
     -
     -
 3.